How to Stop Being Toxic in a Relationship

 You could be a manipulator

 Check for your signs of manipulation.
 Are you a dominant manipulator in the relationship?
-If your partner crawls into guilt because of your constant blames and gaslighting, this could be one of the causes of your relationship being toxic.
+If your partner crawls into guilt because of your constant blame and gaslighting, this could be one of the causes of your relationship being toxic.

 -